-You first "Setup Data Output Location" (where you want to send and store your collected monitoring data).
-If you choose to "Output Data to PubSub+ Monitor" you can then proceed to "Optional Setup" to setup the many other Solace PubSub+ Monitor features.
+You first "Setup Data Output Location" (decide where you want to send and store your collected monitoring data).

+Note: If you "Output Data to PubSub+ Monitor" you can then proceed to "Optional Setup" and take advantage of the many other Solace PubSub+ Monitor features.